1937 Detroit Tigers season: Catcher: Mickey Cochrane and Rudy York

 The 1937 season began with Mickey Cochrane as the team's player/manager.
 However, Cochrane's playing career came to a sudden end on May 25, 1937.
 After hitting a home run in the third inning, Cochrane was hit in the head by a pitch from Yankees pitcher Bump Hadley when he next came to bat.
 Hospitalized for seven days, the injury nearly killed him.
 Ordered by doctors not to play baseball again (he was just 34 years old), Cochrane returned to the dugout but never played again.

 Backup catcher Ray Hayworth had his arm broken by a pitched ball shortly after Cochrane's injury, and Birdie Tebbetts took over the catching duties for most of June and July.

 At the beginning of August, rookie Rudy York took over as the team's catcher and set the league on fire with his home run hitting.
-In August 1937, his first full month in the major leagues, York broke Babe Ruth's major league record for most home runs in a single month, slugging 18 home runs (and 44 RBIs).
+In August 1937, his first full month in the major leagues, York broke Babe Ruth's major league record for most home runs in a single month, hitting 18 home runs (and 44 RBIs).

 For the year, York hit .307 with a .651 slugging percentage, 35 home runs, and 103 RBIs.
 Defensively, York was a liability at catcher, leading the AL in passed balls in 1937 despite playing only two months.
 In 1940, the Tigers persuaded Hank Greenberg to move to left field, allowing York to take over at first base.
 York was among the American League leaders in home runs for 11 consecutive seasons from 1937 to 1947, and his .503 slugging percentage as a Tiger ranks #4 in franchise history.